Post-truth politics: Description

 In modern professionalization of political communication (tied to marketing and advertising research), a defining trait of post-truth politics is that campaigners continue to repeat their talking points, even when media outlets, experts in the field in question, and others provide proof that contradicts these talking points.
 For example, during campaigning for the British EU referendum campaign, Vote Leave made repeated use of the claim that EU membership cost £350 million a week, although later began to use the figure as a net amount of money sent directly to the EU.
 This figure, which ignored the UK rebate and other factors, was described as "potentially misleading" by the UK Statistics Authority, as "not sensible" by the Institute for Fiscal Studies, and was rejected in fact checks by BBC News, Channel 4 News and Full Fact.
 Vote Leave nevertheless continued to use the figure as a centrepiece of their campaign until the day of the referendum, after which point they downplayed the pledge as having been an "example", pointing out that it was only ever suggested as a possible alternative use of the net funds sent to the EU.
 Tory MP and Leave campaigner Sarah Wollaston, who left the group in protest during its campaign, criticised its "post-truth politics".
 The justice secretary Michael Gove controversially claimed in an interview that the British people "Had had enough of experts".

-However, the charges of "post-truth politics" could also be levelled against those who repeatedly claimed the Vote Leave pledge to spend £350 million saved from EU membership on the NHS was a lie.
-A figure less than £350 million per week was only obtained by ignoring the cost to the UK Government of allowing the EU tariff-free access to the UK's single market.
-In 2015 this loss of UK Government revenue would have been £12.9 billion per year.
-Furthermore, in the years following the referendum spending in the NHS actually increased beyond the pledged £350 million.
-In real terms (indexed to 2020–21 prices) the increase between 2016–17 and 2021–22 was £21.6 billion per year (or £415 million per week).
-This increase would have been much larger if additional spending on the COVID-19 epidemic had not been factored out of the figures.